maces/fastapi-htmx/README.md

 Extension for FastAPI to make HTMX easier to use.

-FastAPI-HTMX is opinionated to speed up development lightly interactive web applications.
+FastAPI-HTMX is an opinionated extension for FastAPI to speed up development of lightly interactive web applications.
 FastAPI-HTMX is implemented as a decorator, so it can be used on endpoints selectively.
 Furthermore it reduces boilerplate for Jinja2 template handling and allows for rapid prototyping by providing convenient helpers.

 ## Install